apiel/zicBox/hardware/ZicPad/README.md

 For the enclosure, there is 2 options:
 - PCB front panel, about 30€ at JLCPCB
-- Laser cutted wood or acrylic
+- Laser cutted wood and/or acrylic

 The rest of the enclosure is hand made out of wood.